CognizantQAHub/Cognizant-Intelligent-Test-Scripter-IE-Toolbar/CONTRIBUTING.md

 Then open the Project in Visual Studio by opening **CITS IE Addon.sln** file

-You might need to build the solution twice to get all the dlls generated properly.

 #### Prerequsite

 The extension uses WebSocket Protocol to connect to the server.
 The Server is started as soon as you Launch Spy/Heal/Recorder from the **Cognizant Intelligent Test Scripter**